C9905557/doit_rails/README.md

 * `#index` only renders the form without any processing

-* `#doitproxy` was added (along with a route) to request a page from the Do-it server and forward it as a JSONP response
+* `#doitproxy` was added (along with a route) to request a page from the Do-it server and forward it as a JSON response

 The code to query the data and create was added in an ajax query in welcome.js